Yttehs-HDX/Blog/source/_posts/android-kernel-building-guide.md

 ./build.sh
 ```

-If succeed, the terminal output may similar to the following:
+If succeed, the terminal output may like:

 ```bash
 # Omit large amounts of output...